Choir and music

 Choir Tour to Ely 2022

-Following the disappointment of the cancellation of our 2020 and 2021 tours due to Covid-19, we hope and pray that our 2022 tour to Ely Cathedral scheduled for the weekend of 16th/17th July 2022 will be able to go ahead.
+Following the disappointment of the cancellation of our 2020 and 2021 tours due to Covid-19, our tour to Ely Cathedral is now re-scheduled for the weekend of 16th/17th July 2022.

 Music at St Andrew's